Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/amgr/amgr.rst

 * :term:`template` for a site page or news,
 * :term:`copy of the page <page>`.

-The icon opposite every item in the list of assemblies means the type of assembly:
+Every item in the assembly list is marked by image shows its type:

 .. image:: img/amgr_other.png
     :align: left